Free middle school classroom activities and resources to meet Earth and space science standards: plate tectonics, lunar phases, seasons, and more.

 Discover our scientific, cultural, and personal understanding of Earth’s nearest natural neighbor.
 Explore Marvel Moon will acquaint you NASA's investigations into the ongoing saga that has shaped our Moon.
-As the children complete each activity, they collect pages to assemble into their own comic books!
 The activities are suitable for children ages 8–13 unless otherwise noted.

-Time Travelers: Children determine the order of geologic events — such as the formation of the Moon and when the bright crater of Tycho formed, and are introduced to NASA lunar scientists through comic-book style visualizations.
+Determine the order of geologic events on the Moon and meet NASA lunar scientists through comic-book style visualizations.

 Growing up Moon

 Children visit a sequence of stations to discover how the Moon’s dark and light areas and craters formed, and identify the lunar features that were produced at different period on a Moon map:

 Investigate the Moon’s infancy by modeling how different materials floated and sank in the early molten Moon.

 Teen Moon: Moon Ooze

 Model how the Moon's volcanic period reshaped its features using Rice Krispie treats and chocolate syrup.

 View the Moon outside with the naked eye and binoculars or telescopes.